-On the third day he rose again in accordance with the Scriptures; he ascended into heaven and is seated at the right hand of the Father.
+On the third day he rose again in accordance with the Scriptures;

+he ascended into heaven and is seated at the right hand of the Father.

 He will come again in glory to judge the living and the dead, and his kingdom will have no end.

-We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son.

-With the Father and the Son he is worshiped and glorified.

-He has spoken through the Prophets.
+We believe in the Holy Spirit, the giver of life, who proceeds from the Father through the Son; who with the Father and the Son is worshiped and glorified, and has spoken through the Prophets.